OptimalLockdown/MobilitySEIRD-France/README.md

 pip3 install -r requirements.txt
 ```

-According to your python3 installation, you may require `pip` instead of `pip3`.# MobilitySEIRD-France
+According to your python3 installation, you may require `pip` instead of `pip3`.